"False"

 Focus of instruction:

 Learning is supported by lectures, seminars, literature i.e. textbook and research articles, cases and projects.
-Students are expected to take an active part in every aspect of the module.
+Students are introduced to academic conduct, for example how cheating and plagiarism can be avoided and referencing techniques.

 Module examination modes

-Examination is based on an individual written hall exam, a maximum of two within module tests and an individual online test of academic conduct.
+Examination is based on an individual written hall exam and an individual computer-based examination on plagiarism and referencing.
 A passing grade is required for each part of the module.
 The course is given and examined in English.
 Note as well examination modes for the course below.

 Module 2.
 Advanced Management Accounting, 7.5 credits